Nihlus/digos-ambassador/README.md

 Travis CI: ![Travis](https://api.travis-ci.org/Nihlus/digos-ambassador.svg?branch=master)

 This readme is under construction.
-The DIGOS Ambassador is a utility Discord bot originally created for the DIGOS / Transformation Discord chat for use with kink tracking, RP synchronization, games, character recordkeeping and other stuff of varying lewdness.
+The DIGOS Ambassador is a utility Discord bot originally created for the DIGOS / Transformation Discord chat for use with kink tracking, RP synchronization, games, character recordkeeping, et cetera.

-If it's not already obvious, yes, this is a NSFW bot.
-There will be weird and wonderful sexual stuff going on.
-Have fun!

-// sharkdronie @.=.@
+Some of the portions of this bot may contain explicit content, due to the nature of the community it was written for.
+Please be aware of this while browsing the source code.

 ### Usage
 Amby can be added to your Discord server by clicking this badge, or by hosting your own instance and adding her